redmineBOOST/documentation/language-guide.md

 ---
 # <a name="languageGuide"></a> Language Guide

 The **redmineBOOST** Language v1.0 (RBO) is specially designed to describe Redmine tasks as processes.
 RBO is highly declarative in a way that each task can be described as an item.
-An item has properties which can be accessed and if they are not readonly can be modified.
+An item has properties which can be accessed and modified if they are not readonly.
 To get the necessary data from Redmine there are queries which can be stored into fields or directly passed into properties.

-The main design goals of the language are readability, error reduction and intuitive handling of compactness.
+The main design goals of the strong typed language are readability, error reduction and intuitive handling of compactness.

 ## Notation
 The documentation will use the following notations: